Getting Lost in Implementation

 As companies grow, their systems tend to become more complex, and the art of moving in a cohesive way becomes ever more challenging.
 It is relatively easy to align for movement in a small group.
 But, with hundreds or thousands of people in a heavily systematized organization, every turn must be fully conscious and carefully planned, with clear goals and transparent results.

-Therefore, implementing strategy is not enough.
+Therefore, implementing corporate strategy is not enough.
 Leaders must be good at aligning strategy because success is a journey full of uncertainties, and not simply a destination.

 Aligning Strategy with Implementation